Owning a Medical Spa or Clinic as a Nurse Practitioner

 Can a Nurse Practitioner Own a Medical Spa?

 Want more information on medical spa ownership?
 We wrote an entire ebook on the topic: Navigating the Legalities of Medspa Ownership.
-Download it for free here
+Download it for free here.

 State-by-State Regulations

-There are currently 27 states in which a nurse practitioner (NP) can practice independently (that is, without physician oversight).
+There are currently 28 states in which a nurse practitioner (NP) can practice independently (that is, without physician oversight).
 Generally, independent practice status is obtained after some amount of time working in collaboration with a physician.
 Once granted, the NP can own and operate a practice independently.
-Given that states all agree that medical aesthetic services are considered the practice of medicine (perhaps the only thing they agree on), NPs in these states are able to own a clinical entity providing these services.

 There are three levels of practice authority for NPs:

-• Full: NPs can prescribe, diagnose, and treat patients without physician oversight.
+Full: NPs can prescribe, diagnose, and treat patients without physician oversight.
 Nurse practitioners who operate in full-practice states are allowed to establish and operate their own independent practices in the same way physicians do.

-• Reduced: NPs can diagnose and treat patients, but need physician oversight for certain tasks, such as to prescribe medications.
+Reduced: NPs can diagnose and treat patients, but need physician oversight for certain tasks, such as to prescribe medications.

-• Restricted: NPs need physician oversight to prescribe, diagnose, and treat patients.
+Restricted: NPs need physician oversight to prescribe, diagnose, and treat patients.

-When a state allows an NP full practice authority (see the full list of 27 states here), they can own and operate a medical spa independently.
+When a state allows an NP full practice authority (see the full list of 28 states here), they can own and operate a medical spa independently.
 An NP living in a state without full practice authority can still take a quasi-ownership role through an MSO model.
-(Learn more about MSOs in our article here.)

 Hiring Considerations for NP-Owned Practices